kenjennings/Melbourne-House-C64-Book1-For-Atari/README.md

 The **".asm"** assembly files have several versions, too:

-- The **"C64andAt8"** file is the original ported version with C64-specific code commented out where it occurs, and followed by the equivalent Atari assembly.
+- The **"C64andAt8"** file is the original ported version with C64-specific code commented out where it occurs and followed by the equivalent Atari assembly.

-- The **"At8"** version is the "C64andAt8" version with the commented C64 code removed.
+- The **"At8"** version is the "C64andAt8" version with the commented C64 code removed leaving only the Atari-specific code.

 ---